New Opportunity for California Electric Customers

-The California Public Utilities Commission (CPUC) is set to re-open the retail electric market for competition in April.
 Retail electric competition in California, known as direct access, was suspended in 2001 in the wake of the state's electricity crisis.
 Since that time, most businesses have had to take electricity service from their local utility.
-Now the CPUC is readying regulations that will give businesses the option to purchase electricity services from a provider other than PG&E, SDG&E, or Southern California Edison.
+However, businesses that have remained on direct access since prior to the suspension and those that have taken advantage of the limited reopening of direct access that began in 2010 can select their own electricity service provider.

 Customers often are seeking to lower their electric bills when they decide to enter the competitive electricity marketplace.
 Other benefits of direct access can include pricing structures tailored to individual customers' needs and risk management through more predictable pricing.
 Businesses concerned about the environment or their carbon footprint may want to seek out green power from competitive electricity providers.